jillesvangurp/es-kotlin-client/manual/search.md

 }
 println("Found ${results.totalHits}")

-// get the deserialized thing from the search response results.mappedHits.forEach {
+// we can get the deserialized thing from the search response results.mappedHits.forEach {
-    println(it)
+    // kotlin sequences are lazy so nothing gets deserialized until you use the sequence println(it)
 }

-// we can also get the underlying SearchHit results.searchHits.first().apply {
+// we can also get the underlying `SearchHit` that Elasticsearch returns results.searchHits.first().apply {
-    println("Hit: ${id}\n${sourceAsString}")
-}
+    // this would be useful if we wanted to do some bulk updates println("Hit: $id $seqNo $primaryTerm\n$sourceAsString") }

-// or we can get both as Pair
+// or we can get both as a `Pair` results.hits.first().apply {
-results.hits.first().apply {
     val (searchHit,deserialized) = this
     println("Hit: ${searchHit.id} deserialized from\n ${searchHit.sourceAsString}\nto\n$deserialized")